Mgoldberger1/Meirgoldberger/README.md

 # Meir Goldberger - Personal Webpage

-This is the personal webpage of Meir Goldberger, CEO of VEEShift.
+This is the personal webpage of Meir Goldberger, CEO of VeeShift.